Maize for Silage Trait Characteristics

-1Silage comparative relative maturity (CRM): Pioneer silage CRM ratings provide a comparison between Pioneer hybrids indicating the relative rates at which hybrids reach harvestable whole plant drymatter.
+1Silage comparative relative maturity (CRM): Pioneer silage CRM ratings provide a comparison between Pioneer maize hybrids for silage indicating the relative rates at which hybrids reach harvestable whole plant drymatter.
 They do not represent actual calendar days from planting to harvest.

 3Adaptability to high population: A measure of the mix of genetic factors that permit a maize plant to withstand the stresses of high population and still give good standability and high yields.